fametrano/fametrano.github.io/courses.md

 6. Wallets and Deterministic Keys Sequences
 7. Distributed Ledger Technology and Non-monetary Applications

-Python code and Excel spreadhseets are available at <https://github.com/dginst/BitcoinBlockchainTechnology>
+Python code and Excel spreadhseets are available on GitHub <http://bit.ly/2RawPtP>

 ---